Marriott Vacations Worldwide (NYSE:VAC) Issues FY 2022 Earnings Guidance

-Marriott Vacations Worldwide (NYSE:VAC – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
+Marriott Vacations Worldwide (NYSE:VAC – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $9.47-$10.35 for the period, compared to the consensus EPS estimate of $9.49.
 The company issued revenue guidance of -.

 Marriott Vacations Worldwide Company Profile